-Go north into nature with flights from Ottawa to Thunder Bay.
+Nature awaits in the north with flights from Ottawa to Thunder Bay.

-Get sweet on Thunder Bay with a taste of its favourite treat.
+After satisfying your hunger for history, try a taste of Thunder Bay’s favourite treat.
 Indulge in a Persian, a pink pastry found at the Persian Man bakery.
-Despite its name, the desert has its origins closer to home.
+Despite its name, the dessert has its origins closer to home.
 Local lore says the Persian is named for General Pershing, an American general from the First World War.
-While its beginnings are unsure, there’s no doubt the Persian will satisfy your sweet tooth.
+Regardless of its beginnings, there’s no doubt the Persian will satisfy your sweet tooth.

-During your visit from Ottawa to Thunder Bay, use the city as your starting point for a northern adventure.
-With a 1-hour drive, you can escape and experience the landscape of Sleeping Giant Provincial Park.
+With flights from Ottawa to Thunder Bay, a 1-hour drive will bring you to the incredible landscape of Sleeping Giant Provincial Park.

 Resting on the edge of the Sibley Peninsula, Sleeping Giant Provincial Park stretches into Lake Superior.
-From the shores of the park, you can look out across Lake Superior.
-For a superior view, take to the lake and look back at the Sleeping Giant.
-From the right angle, this rock formation resembling a reclining giant even appears to have an Adam’s apple.
+For a superior view, look out at the lake from the shore or take to the water and look back at the Sleeping Giant.

-Some of the park’s highlights are its high points.
+With the Sleeping Giant Provincial Park’s high points, your flight from Ottawa to Thunder Bay isn’t the only heights you’ll reach.
 Chimney Lookout has stunning views and a staggering drop.
 Live life on the edge, by stepping out onto the metal platform at Thunder Bay Lookout.
-Look out or look down for heart pounding views.
+Look out or look down for heart-pounding views.

-With the park open year round, it’s always a good time to visit the Sleeping Giant.
-Whenever you plan your trip from Ottawa to Thunder Bay, make sure to include a visit to this provincial park.
+With the park open year round, it’s always a good time to book flights from Ottawa to Thunder Bay and visit the Sleeping Giant.

-Follow the source of the falls with a walk along the Kaministiquia River.
-Upstream, you’ll find the park’s small beach, where you can swim in the summer.
+Kaministiquia River, the source of the falls, is worth walking along.
+Upstream, you’ll find the park’s small beach, where you can cool off with a dip in the summer.
 Downstream, the gorge has carved out a dramatic landscape and revealed 1.6 billion year old fossils.